 Identifying a quality suit from a mass of cheaper suits is not a laborious task, even though it sounds like one.
-You just need to keep an eye for indicators and signs that point out the quality of suit in general.
+Whether you’re looking to buy a groom’s tux for your big day or a suit for a job interview, it is important to keep an eye for indicators and signs that point out the quality of suit in general.

 So how can you differentiate between a quality suit that is top notch from an extremely mundane suit that lacks quality?